 The NIV abounds in footnoted text, making sure that the reader is informed about all available interpretations and information.
 For instance, in the New Testament, there are countless references to Old Testament verses.
 This is vitally important in understanding how Christianity is the clear, natural, and unmistakable progression and unveiling of Judaism.
 On the other hand, I never have seen a KJV with any footnotes.

-Millions of Christians have become familiar with the phrases and passages from the KJV that they have read, and have heard being read, most of their lives.
-They have become "cozy" with words such as "thee," "thy," "thou," "ye," "shalt," "wilt," "hast," "hence," "thence," "cometh," "exorteth," "saith," "heareth," and "repenteth."
-They even have come to associate such words with religiosity, if not with "genuine" and "authentic" Christianity—even though many of the words and terms in the KJV reflect the language of England during the early 17th Century, not the language of Israel in ancient times.
-In the minds of many of them, anything (such as the NIV) that "threatens" or "conflicts with" their devotion and loyalty to the KJV needs to be assaulted and squelched.
+KJV users also have become familiar with common phrases and passages from the KJV that they have read, and have heard being read, most of their lives.
+They have become "cozy" with words such as "thee," "thy," "thou," "ye," "shalt," "wilt," "hath," "hast," "hence," "thence," "goeth," "cometh," "exorteth," "saith," "heareth," and "repenteth."
+They even have come to associate such words with religiosity and holiness, if not with "genuine" and "authentic" Christianity—even though many of the words and terms in the KJV reflect the language of England during the early 17th Century, not the language of the early Christians in Israel in ancient times.
+In the minds of many of these people, anything (such as the NIV) that "threatens" or "conflicts with" their devotion and loyalty to the KJV needs to be assaulted and bashed.

-There is no translation of the Bible, from the Greek, that is entirely correct.
-One does not exist; at least, I am unaware of any.
-I am quite willing to admit that there are some phrases in the KJV that reflect, more accurately and better than other translations (including the NIV), the wording and meaning in the original Greek.
-Overall, though, I have found that the NIV surpasses the KJV in being able to do this.
+There is no translation of the Bible, from the Greek, that is absolutely and entirely correct.
+None exists; at least, I am unaware of one.
+I willingly acknowledge that there are some words, phrases, verses and passages in the KJV that reflect, more accurately and better than other translations (including the NIV), the wording and meaning in the original Greek.
+However, every translation, including the KJV and the NIV, falls short of being the optimal translation.
+Yet, many have agreed with me that the NIV has an easier flow when reading it, due to its sentences of normal length and its modern English, than does the KJV with its frequent lengthy sentences and its old "King's English" wording and phraseology.

-Furthermore, I feel that the NIV text is easier to read and to understand than the KJV text.
-I am not the only one who feels this way.
-Many people, after having read my Bible commentaries, have emailed me and told me that they never had realized how "easy" the Bible is to read, prior to seeing my abundant NIV references to verses and passages.
+Many people, after having read my Bible commentaries containing abundant NIV references to verses and passages, have emailed me and told me that they never had realized how "easy" the Bible is to read.
 Many of them have commented that, once they saw how straightforward and uncomplicated is the text in the NIV Bible, they have chosen to read the Bible, from cover to cover, for the first time ever.
-For that reason, along with the other reasons I have stated, I much prefer the NIV over the KJV.
+For that reason, along with the other reasons I have stated, I prefer the NIV over the KJV.
 As such, I have chosen to utilize the NIV in the references included in my Bible commentaries.

 Return to Email Questions and Ted’s Responses